Master of Arts in Theatre

 1. Failure to make satisfactory progress toward degree.

 2. Inadequate performance of the duties associated with the assistantship.

 a.
-If teaching a course this includes (but is not limited to), failure to follow and execute in good faith course syllabus, guidelines and objectives as determined by the departmental course coordinator; failure to attend regularly scheduled course planning sessions (usually weekly) as determined by the departmental course coordinator; and failure to complete departmental and university course evaluations.
+If teaching a course this includes (but is not limited to), failure to follow and execute in good faith course syllabus, guidelines and objectives as determined by the departmental course coordinator; and failure to attend regularly scheduled course planning sessions (usually weekly) as determined by the course coordinator.

 b.
 If in a non-teaching assignment this includes (but is not limited to), failure to complete duties and satisfy hour requirements as determined by supervising personnel.

 3. Failure to maintain minimum registration (at least 9 semester hours of graduate credit per semester).